adolliou/SPICE_alignment/README.md

 ```
-Example of a results for co-alignment between a SPICE C III image and a FSI 304 synthetic raster, obatined with plot_co_alignment :
+Example of a results for co-alignment between a SPICE C III image and a FSI 304 synthetic raster, obtained with plot_co_alignment :
 ![Example of a results for co-alignment between SPICE and FSI 304, from plot_spice_co_alignement](co_alignment_SPICE_FSI.png)